Insect Baculovirus Expression Service

 Consider alternatives when

-- Authentic mammalian glycosylation patterns are essential (consider HEK293 or CHO)
+- Authentic mammalian glycosylation patterns are essential (HEK293 or CHO)

-- Rapid turnaround of small, simple, non-glycosylated proteins is the priority (E. coli may be sufficient)
+- Rapid turnaround of small, simple, non-glycosylated proteins (E. coli)

 - Regulatory submission requires GMP-grade mammalian-derived glycoforms